 coma or death.

-(the membrane that covers the brain) in the subarachnoid
+between the brain and the meninges (the membrane that covers the brain)

-the area of the brain
+cerebellum is the area of the brain

 that regulates all movements and maintains balance.
-It coordinates movements and speech
+It coordinates

-or coordination on the same side of the body.
+of balance or coordination on the same side of the body.
 It can also

 cause slurring of speech.